Skip to content

 • Eevee SIR (151 #198): Raw: $30-$60 | PSA 10: $150+

-Promo and Trophy Cards Worth Serious Money
+Promo and Trophy Card Prices

 Tournament and Trophy Cards

-• No. 1 Trainer (Super Secret Battle): Given to tournament winners in Japan.
-Sells for $100,000-$400,000 depending on grade.
+• No. 1 Trainer (Super Secret Battle): A Japanese tournament prize that prices at $100,000-$400,000 by grade.

-• Trophy Pikachu Gold / Silver / Bronze: Tournament prize cards from the late 1990s.
-Gold versions sell for $50,000-$150,000+.
+• Trophy Pikachu Gold / Silver / Bronze: Late-1990s prize cards.
+Gold versions price at $50,000-$150,000+.

-• Kangaskhan Parent/Child Trophy: Awarded at a 1998 Japanese tournament.
-Sells for $50,000-$150,000+.
+• Kangaskhan Parent/Child Trophy: A 1998 Japanese tournament award pricing at $50,000-$150,000+.

 Event Promo Cards

-• Corocoro Mew Promo: Japanese magazine promo from 1996.
-Sells for $200-$1,000 depending on condition and version.
+• Corocoro Mew Promo: A 1996 Japanese magazine promo, pricing at $200-$1,000 by condition and version.

-• Ancient Mew (Movie Promo): Given at Pokemon 2000 movie screenings.
-Sealed copies sell for $20-$50, open for $5-$15.
+• Ancient Mew (Movie Promo): Handed out at Pokemon 2000 screenings.
+Sealed copies price at $20-$50, open at $5-$15.

 Famous error cards:

-• "No Damage Ninetales" (Base Set): A first-print error where the damage amount was missing from the Ninetales Holo.
-Sells for $500-$5,000+ depending on condition.
+• "No Damage Ninetales" (Base Set): A first-print error missing the damage value on Ninetales Holo.
+Prices at $500-$5,000+ by condition.

-• Wrong-back / dual-back cards: Cards printed with the wrong card back or two fronts / two backs.
-These are extremely rare and can sell for $500-$5,000+.
+• Wrong-back / dual-back cards: Wrong card back, or two fronts / two backs.
+Extremely scarce, pricing at $500-$5,000+.

-Japanese Exclusive Rare Cards
+Japanese Exclusive Rare Card Prices

 Japanese-only sets and promos: